pivotal/docs-tap/namespace-provisioner/use-case4.hbs.md

         create_export: true
     ```

-    - First additional source points to the location where the templated Git secret resides which will be created in all developer namespaces.
+    - `additional_sources` points to the location where the templated Git secret resides which will be created in all developer namespaces.
     - Configure the desired namespaces yaml in the GitOps repository with the parameter in the namespace.
-Check the sample [file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-install-params-sa/desired-namespaces.yaml) where we are adding the `git` secret to the supply chain service account
+Check the sample [file](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-install-params-sa/desired-namespaces.yaml) where we are adding the `git` secret to the supply chain service account.
     - Import the newly created `workload-git-auth` secret into Namespace Provisioner to use in `data.values.imported` by adding the secret to the `import_data_values_secrets`.

 >**Note** `create_export` is set to `true` in `import_data_values_secrets` meaning that a